 def __del__(self):

-So, in this Python tutorial, we understood how to build an Expense Tracking Application Using Python Tkinter.
-Here we have each step with the help of an example in Python.
+In this Python tutorial, I discussed how to build an Expense Tracking Application Using Python Tkinter.